Just – A Powerful Tool for Launching Commands in Your Projects

 If you need assistance, feel free to open an issue on GitHub or contact the developer on Discord.

-When working with shell scripts, remember that each line is executed in a newly created shell.
-This means that if you change the current directory using one command, it will not affect other command lines.
+Remember that each line is executed in a newly created shell when working with shell scripts.
+This means that changing the current directory using one command will not affect other command lines.

 Another useful trick is to use the “@” symbol to prevent commands from being displayed.
 For example, if you want to run a command and only display “Done!” without showing the actual command, you can use the following syntax: